 Hot Water Beach is a beach on the east coast of the Coromandel Peninsula, New Zealand, just south of Mercury Bay.
 It is approximately 12 km/7.5 mi southeast of Whitianga, and approximately 175 km (109 mi) from Auckland by car.

 It is also one of the most unique beaches around the world, owing to its thermal water bubbling just beneath the surface of the sand at low tide.
-You can simply dig your own hot pool in the sand and relax!
+You can simply dig your own private New Zealand hot pool in the sand and relax!
 The areas where you can dig for the hot water in the sand do get covered by the ocean during high tide, so be sure to check the tide chart before you go.
 Visiting within two hours on either side of low tide is recommended if you want to dig your own spa!

 On a regular summer day, you will find the place flocked with visitors.
 Most of these people will be digging a small pool on the shore to enjoy the natural hot water that emerges from underneath.
 The water is approximately 64 degrees Celsius (147 Fahrenheit).